lucky-sideburn/kubeinvaders/README.md

 ## License

-KubeInvaders is licensed under the Apache License, Version 2.0.
+KubeInvaders is licensed under the GNU General Public License v3.0.
 See [LICENSE](./LICENSE) for the full license text.